Hello Young Lovers (Jimmy Durante album)

-Jackie Barnett Presents Hello Young Lovers is a 1965 album by Jimmy Durante, with arrangements by Roy Bargy.
+Jackie Barnett Presents Hello Young Lovers is a 1964 album by Jimmy Durante, with arrangements by Roy Bargy.
 Hello Young Lovers was the last recording that Durante and Bargy would make together; Bargy had served as Durante's musical director since 1943.

 The cover photography for the album was taken at the home of Wilbur Clark, the owner of the Desert Inn nightclub in Las Vegas.

 Durante's rendition of "Smile" is featured in the film, and trailer for, Joker (2019).

+Chart performance

+The album debuted on Cashbox magazine's Top 100 Albums chart in the issue dated February 15, 1964, peaking at No. 77 during a five-week run on the chart.